-- Needs the motherboard connection for data and power purpose.
+- Needs the motherboard connection for data and power purposes.

-- Needs processor for taking decision what to do with each pixel on the screen.
+- Needs processor for taking a decision about what to do with each pixel on the screen.

 - Needs memory basically to hold pixel information as well as to temporarily store completed pictures also.

-- Finally, needs monitor connection to show the final result.
+- Finally, needs to monitor the connection to show the final result.

 Now as follows, mainly the interface with motherboard and monitor are described:

 Motherboard interface: As I said above, graphics cards connect to a standard motherboard slot.
 There can be several types of the slot such as the Peripheral Component Interface, PCI Express or Accelerated Graphics Port, etc. Significantly, the type of slot determines the speed of communication of card with the computer’s processor; the faster this communication happens, the more amounts of data they can possibly exchange, ultimately resulting in a better image.
 Positively, like all computer technology, these standards are evolving and improving with time.

 Monitor interface: Normally, the graphics card has one or more connectors to accept the monitor cable.
 There are different types of standard cable for monitors, such as VGA, HDMI, and DVI.
 Among them, VGA is of the oldest standard; it belongs to the era back to the 1980s and supporting basic graphics with a simple resolution of 640 by 480 pixels and ranged up to 256 colors.
 At present, high-definition televisions and monitors use the HDMI connector mostly.
 Again, computer monitors have also the DVI connector currently, which supports digital video with high resolutions up to 1,920 by 1,080 pixels.